atom-box/clue-school/README.md

 What's a good way to take Cornell Notes?
 This!
 ZumTum Cornell Notes was my previous app to do this.

-This is about 20% built.
+This is only half built.

 ## Check it out
-This should all be done around Halloween.
-The site is [https://clue.school](https://clue.school)
+I thought the rest of the site would be written during October but October turned into a full on job search month.
+The partially built site can be viewed at [https://clue.school](https://clue.school)